LaKabane/libtuntap/README.md

 The following options can be tweaked:

 - `ENABLE_CXX`: Enable building of the C++ wrapper library libtuntap++;
-- `ENABLE_PYTHON`: Enable building of the Python wrapper library pytuntap;
 - `BUILD_TESTING`: Enable building of the regress tests;
 - `BUILD_SHARED_LIBS`: Build shared libraries instead of static ones.